-- In a medium-sized bowl, add the ground venison, breadcrumbs, dry mustard, beef bouillon cube, 1 tbsp. ketchup, and 4 dashes of Worcestershire sauce.
-Mix either by hand or with a mixer until the ingredients are well combined.
+- In a medium-sized bowl, add the ground venison, breadcrumbs, dry mustard, beef bouillon cube, 1 tablespoon of ketchup, and 4 dashes of Worcestershire sauce.
+Mix it either by hand or with a mixer until the ingredients are well combined.

-- Place 1 tbsp. butter and 1 tbsp. olive oil in a skillet over medium-high heat.
+- Heat 1 tablespoon of butter and 1 tablespoon of olive oil in a skillet over medium-high heat.
 Fry the patties on both sides until there is no pink in the middle.
-Set the patties aside and remove excess grease from the pan.
+Set them aside and remove any excess grease from the pan.

-- Add the other tbsp. of butter and tbsp. of olive oil to the pan.
-Then add the onions and mushrooms.
+- Add the other tablespoon of butter and tablespoon of olive oil to the pan, then add the onions and mushrooms.
 Cook over medium heat until the onions are slightly soft.

-- Add the beef broth, 1 tbsp. ketchup, and 4 more dashes of Worcestershire sauce.
-Combine the cornstarch with a little bit of the broth and add back into the gravy.
+- Add the beef broth, 1 tablespoon of ketchup, and 4 more dashes of Worcestershire sauce.
+Bring to a boil then combine the cornstarch with a little bit of the broth and add it back into the gravy.
 Stir and cook to reduce.

 - Sprinkle in salt and pepper to taste.
-Put the patties into the gravy and reheat for a couple of minutes.
+Put the patties into the gravy and reheat for a couple of minutes, then serve.